peiyuncai/restaurant-api/README.md

 8. Once order gets started preparing, we can't cancel order as a whole.
 We can improve to have more granular control where maybe we can cancel those meals not yet being prepared.
 9. API Path and method design did not follow best practice.
 Can be improved.
 10. Currently, we can delete data multiple times, this can be improved.
+11. I am still trying to refine the logic so to use borrow or moving ownership rightly